TomVincentUK/snompy/README.rst

   * Multilayer:

-    * Add Lars's version of the effective polarisability (perhaps via a flag in the existing function)
+    * Add Lars's version of the effective polarizability (perhaps via a flag in the existing function)

-    * Add a Taylor series representation of Lars's version of effective polarisability
+    * Add a Taylor series representation of Lars's version of effective polarizability

     * Add in `refl_coef_qs_from_eff_pol` and `refl_coef_qs` functions

 * PDM:

-  * Add a Taylor series representation of effective polarisability
+  * Add a Taylor series representation of effective polarizability

   * Add in `refl_coef_qs_from_eff_pol` and `refl_coef_qs` functions